How can we become who we so desperately want to be, at the expense of nobody and nothing else?

 You know you're getting on when you receive an invitation to attend your High School Reunion.
 But this wasn't just any old invitation.
 It wasn't simply for a quick catch up and some snapchat selfies over coffee.
 This was for the Mother of all Reunions: The 20 Year Biggie.
 A chance to reconnect, reminisce and… Continue reading High School Reunion

 Roll on the Great British Bank Holiday.
 A delightful long weekend in which important, tired and hard-working people get to rest their weary heads, and less important but equally as tired and hard-working FTM's get to, quite frankly, carry on regardless.
 A joyful time in which the Great British Public love to either a) inebriate themselves over three consecutive days, whilst manning a… Continue reading The Great British Bank Holiday

 Happy April Fool's Day to all you old Fools out there.
 Another ludicrous day to mark something or other ridiculous.
 With its origins dating all the way back to the 14th Century, apparently April Fool's Day is good for one's health - a tonic to encourage laughter, diminish stress and reduce the strain on one's heart.
-That would… Continue reading Call me a Fool, but…”
+That would… Continue reading Call me a Fool, but…

 So here's the thing.
 For the past year or so, I've been involved in an arrangement.
 A you-scratch-my-back-and-i'll scratch-yours type of thing.
 In fact, I could easily go as far as to call it a relationship.
 A mutually beneficial, reciprocal kind of relationship, which saw its inception at the school gates.
 At first I was dubious, but after… Continue reading Car Share